 Installing a heat pump system is like planning for any new central heating system.
 It's a big job, but with forethought, you'll minimise disruption, and you could soon be enjoying a warm, cosy low-carbon home.

-There are interest-free loans and financial support for homeowners across Scotland.
+Grants and interest-free loans are available for homeowners across Scotland.
 Home Energy Scotland's heat pump installation guide and checklist will take you, step-by-step, through the journey to a low carbon emissions lifestyle.

 Heat pump installation checklist